Children’s Thematic Network

 Launch event: 3-4 December 2019, Brussels

-The network will be officially launched at an event taking place in Brussels 3-4 December 2019.
-The meeting will be a co-creation effort, ensuring members’ involvement in the design of the event.
-A pathway forward with specific activities for the network will emerge from this meeting.
+The network was officially launched at an event taking place in Brussels 3-4 December 2019.
+The meeting was a co-creation effort, ensuring members’ involvement in the design of the event, and a pathway forward with specific activities for the network was discussed.

 The network aims to be responsive and adapt to the needs of its members in terms of peer-learning, connecting, and networking.
 Even though many areas of work and funding are highly specialised, there are great overlaps between specialisations, and initiatives such as this new network can provide space for members to thrive, and opportunities to share lessons, ideas and approaches, and find common ground for benchmarking and collaborating.